Capcom Fighting Collection

 Capcom Fighting Collection is a fighting game compilation by Capcom in celebration of the Street Fighter series' 35th anniversary.
-The collection includes arcade versions of ten fighting games originally released by Capcom between 1994 and 2003, including all five Darkstalkers games.
-It was released on June 24, 2022 on Nintendo Switch, PlayStation 4, Windows, and Xbox One.
+The collection includes arcade versions of ten games originally released by Capcom between 1994 and 2003, including all five Darkstalkers games.
+It was released in June 2022 on Nintendo Switch, PlayStation 4, Windows, and Xbox One.
+A follow-up focusing on the Marvel vs. Capcom series, Marvel vs. Capcom Fighting Collection: Arcade Classics, was released in 2024, while a direct sequel, Capcom Fighting Collection 2, was released in 2025.

 Gameplay

-Capcom Fighting Collection is a compilation of arcade versions of ten fighting games originally developed and published by Capcom.
-Most prominently, all five arcade entries in the Darkstalkers franchise are included, marking the first time the full series will be made available outside Japan.
+Capcom Fighting Collection is a compilation of arcade versions of nine fighting games and one puzzle game originally developed and published by Capcom.
+Most prominently, all five arcade entries in the Darkstalkers franchise are included, marking the first time the full series was made available outside Japan.
 The collection also includes Red Earth for its first ever release outside arcades.
 The compilation features online play with rollback netcode, training and spectator modes, save states, concept art, design documents, and a music player.
-Similar to Darkstalkers Resurrection, the compilation will not have the extra/boss playable characters featured from the home console versions, unlike the Japanese-only release Vampire: Darkstalkers Collection.
+Since the titles featured in the compilation are based on the original arcade releases, they lack the added content featured in the home console versions of certain titles such as, Vampire Savior, Cyberbots: Fullmetal Madness and Super Gem Fighter Mini Mix.